 It is common to find pharmacy technicians working in hospitals and hospital systems.
 Here, they are usually involved in patient care along with their primary duty of filling and delivering prescriptions for patients daily.

-Of course, a hospital isn’t the only kind of medical facility where pharmacy technicians work.
+Of course, a hospital isn’t the only medical facility where pharmacy technicians work.

 Other alternatives include working in ambulatory clinics, community pharmacies, and mail-order pharmacies.